AntonKueltz/fastecdsa/README.rst

 Installing
 ----------
 You can use pip: :code:`$ pip install fastecdsa` or clone the repo and use :code:`$ python setup.py install`.
-Note that you need to have C compiler.
+Note that you need to have a C compiler.
 You  also need to have GMP_ on your system as the underlying C code in this package includes the :code:`gmp.h` header (and links against gmp via the :code:`-lgmp` flag).
 On debian you can install all dependencies as follows:

 .. code:: bash

     $ sudo apt-get install python-dev libgmp3-dev

 Usage